Gainsight is an amazing tool that can offer great value.

 However, since the tool doesn’t focus on one specific use case, it does not offer the most advanced features or professional services in one solution.

 3- Limited User Onboarding and Guide Capabilities 📚

-Gainsight PX’s Guide Engagement feature allows you to create beautiful guides that can boost product engagement, but compared to platforms that solely focus on user onboarding, it’s limited.
+Gainsight PX’s Guide Engagement feature allows you to create beautiful guides that can boost product engagement, conversion rates, and even customer satisfaction overall.

 Top Alternatives and Competitors of Gainsight